Using music and music sheets

 Copying music

-• music—commercial CD under the music licence, but it must be for University's educational purposes
+• From a commercial CD under the music licence, but it must be for University’s educational purposes

-• music—online under the music licence, but it must be for University's educational purposes
+• online under the music licence, but it must be for University’s educational purposes

 Sheet music

-You should either ensure that the sheet music is no longer protected by copyright, you have permission or you can fit under the education provisions of the Copyright Act, explained below:
+You should either ensure that the sheet music is no longer protected by copyright, you have permission, or you meet the education provisions of the Copyright Act:

 • You can make one copy of sheet music for use in preparing and teaching a course, under section 44 (1) of the Copyright Act.

-• When making multiple copies, you can only copy three percent (3%) or three pages, but not if that constitutes the whole work in which case up to 50 percent rule and 14 day rule means that work cannot be copies again by the University for 14 days.
+• When making multiple copies, you can only copy three percent (3%) or three pages, but not if that constitutes the whole work, in which case the up to 50 percent rule, and 14 day rule means that work cannot be copied again by the University for 14 days.
 If this is to be relied upon, no charge can be made for the materials.
+See S44(3) f ii.